Welcome to my website!

 My name is Timothy Adès.
 I was born in 1941 and have degrees in classics and international business.
 I translate mainly French, German and Spanish poems into English, tending to work with rhyme and metre.

-Other favourites are Brecht, and the Mexican, Alfonso Reyes; Sikelianós, Nerval, Louise Labé, Ricarda Huch, Manuel Gutiérrez Nájera, Hans/Jean Arp; and most of all, Robert Desnos, 1900–45, the most exciting French poet of the last century.
+Other favourites are Brecht, Sikelianós, Nerval, Louise Labé, Ricarda Huch, Manuel Gutiérrez Nájera, Hans/Jean Arp.

 My Poems – mostly translations

-This site has a section headed ‘Poems’ which is being expanded.
+This site has a ‘Poems’ section which is being expanded.
 Many more of my poems can be found on BRINDINPRESS, alongside the original foreign texts.
 I’m easily found there under Translators.

 Read more on my books page and the critical appreciation page.